 Students are placed in a public or private school that serves children with special needs, primarily in small groups.
 Practicum 1 provides students with their very first experiences of providing clinical music.
 Students have the opportunity to demonstrate the ability to make a clear connection to the group and meet the special needs of children through clinical music activities.

 A hands-on course designed to provide practical skills for incorporating technology into the practice of music therapy.
 Topics will include MIDI, digital sound, adaptive technology, music composition/performance software, and the internet.
 Students will use technology to develop original music activities and present them to the class.

 This course is an introduction to observation and assessment.
 The role of assessment and accountability in therapeutic intervention will be discussed, specific assessment protocols reviewed, and assessment and observation techniques practiced.
 Assessment procedures will be considered relative to goal setting, treatment implementation, and client evaluation.

-This course is the concurrent clinical music therapy practicum that accompanies MTH-431.
+This course is the concurrent clinical music therapy practicum that accompanies MTH-301: Behavioral Assessment and Observation and MTH-313: Practicum 2 Field Work.
 Students are assigned to a facility or agency in the community and apply the skills they are learning in the classroom to this clinical placement.